ryankazokas/ryankazokas.github.io/_posts/2016-10-08-The-Journey-Into-React-JS.markdown

 ## Conclusions
 ---
 Overall, It is a great framework.
-There are also a lot of things that play nice with react.
+However, react is just the "view".
+Out of the box it doesn't do too much outside of rendering components and plain javascript, but there are also a lot of things that play nice with react.
 One of the larger ones is [Redux][redux].
 Redux works well with react once you understand how redux itself works.
 Another one to note is react-router, which handles the URI changes and directs the URI to render certain components.
 React router provides a way to configure routes to URI changes.
 This is ideal for SPA's

 References: